Family of teen killed in CHOP zone alleges Seattle’s failings enabled ‘state-created danger’

 It was not until after this incident that the city intervened at the protest zone, closing Cal Anderson Park and arresting at least 44 people as it cleared the zone following weeks of protest, tear gas assaults and the three-week desertion of Seattle’s East Police Precinct.

-The tort claim — official notice of an impending lawsuit — was filed with the city clerk’s office Monday by Mays’ family, alleging the government’s breach of duty to be free from “state-created danger.”
+The tort claim — official notice of an impending lawsuit — was filed with the city clerk’s office Monday by Mays’ family, alleging the government failed him by allowing a “state-created danger.”
 It does not specify a financial claim.

 “There were horrible things going on over there and they didn’t do anything to shut it down,” said Evan Oshan, an attorney for the Mays family.
 “And it really was a result of the poor leadership in the city of Seattle — and just across the board.”